 For those at high risk for skin cancer and those previously diagnosed, that number is often higher.
 In general, the more protection you can get the better off you’ll be.

-Here at Rayward Apparel, all of our products are certified to have a protection factor of UPF 50 or greater.
+Here at Rayward Apparel, all of our products are certified to have a protection factor of UPF 30 or greater.
 Your clothing should do more than just look and feel good, it should also protect.
-In addition to certifying all of our products at UPF 50+, we are committed to a greater cause.
-5% of all company profits are donated to organizations dedicated to the research and treatment of skin cancer.
+In addition to certifying all of our products at UPF rated, we are committed to a greater cause.
+In fact, Rayward Apparel donates to organizations dedicated to the research and treatment of skin cancer.
+Rayward Apparel is currently partnered with the Melanoma Research Alliance, donating 5% of online sales to fight skin cancer.